Want to Teach Online?

 - Completing Assessments

-The instructor is assigned one of Extended Learning's course designers and notified by email.
+The instructor is assigned one of the Center for Digital Learning's instructional designers and notified by email.
 The faculty member and designer will then meet to start the online course development process.
 The designer assists in customized course planning and structuring; provides strategies on pedagogical best practices; and delivers resources and assistance for learning tools.

 It is very useful to bring a syllabus from the face-to-face course and a proposed instructional schedule to this initial meeting.
 Together the instructor and the designer will review the course as a whole and work to develop a module/week model for the course’s structure.
 Depending on the faculty’s technical experience and desires, the designer can assist with the look and feel of the course, developing effective tools, (assessment, communication, instruction), and offering tips on grading and timing.